-John Mattson initially recognises its properties at fair value with changes in value recognised in profit or loss.
+John Mattson initially recognises its properties at fair value with changes in value recognised

 This can entail volatility in earnings.
 The market value of properties is determined by market supply and demand, and is also based on the property's assessed net operating income.